cockroachdb/docs/set-transaction.md

 ## Required Privileges

-No privileges are required to set the transaction isolation level and/or   priority.
+No [privileges](privileges.html) are required to set the transaction isolation level and/or priority.
+However, privileges are required for each statement within a transaction.

 ## Parameters